 With certain limited exceptions detailed below, petitioning for a foreign-born registered nurse (“RN”) to work in the United States involves sponsoring her for permanent residence.

-It currently takes 2-3 years for an RN to immigrate to the US, more if the RN was born in India or China.
+It currently takes 12-18 months for an RN to immigrate to the US, more if the RN was born in the Philippines, India or China.

 Skype Consultations Available!

 IMMIGRATION OF REGISTERED NURSES PRESENT IN THE US

 - The RN is required to present to the USCIS many of the same documents as stated later in this article.
 However, since she is in the US, she may take the RN licensing examination (“NCLEX-RN”).

 - The employer must submit a form I-140 immigrant visa petition to the appropriate USCIS Service Center on behalf of the nurse.
 In order for the visa petition to be approved, the RN must have passed either the CGFNS exam or the NCLEX exam, or be in possession of a “full and unrestricted license” as a registered nurse in the state of intended employment.